 Robin Meiksins is a freelance contemporary flutist focused on collaboration with living composers.
-While Chicago-based, she uses online media to support and create collaboration, as well as more traditional means of performance.
+While Chicago-based, she uses the Internet and online media to support and create collaboration, as well as more traditional means of performance.

 Robin has premiered over 100 works by living composers and has performed at SPLICE Institute, the SEAMUS national conference, Oh My Ears New Music Festival, and Frequency Festival.
 In 2018, she was a guest artist at University of Illinois for their first annual ’24-Hour Compose-a-thon.’
 Robin was awarded the Mrs. Hong Pham Memorial Recognition Award for New Music Performance at Indiana University in 2016.